-A positive economic statement is a statement that can be verified true of false.
-For example:
+A positive economic statement is a statement that can be verified true or false.

 - In the UK the rate of unemployment has increased by 50% in the past three years.